theta360developers/theta-client-guide/docs/react-native-install.md

 ![goodYarnInstall](images/react_native/yarnInstallGood.png)

+# Time to Run the Demo on Android

+Now that we've sucesfully installed the required tools and setup.
+In the directory of `theta-client\demos\demo-react-native` use the command `yarn run android` to start your app in an Android emulator.

+**In Progress**...

-## How to Install Node.js on Windows
+# How to Install Node.js on Windows

 1. Download the nvm-setup.exe in the link below